ionic-team/capacitor-site/blog/native-angular-apps.md

 Capacitor is similar to Cordova (and Electron, for that matter) in that it runs a web app in a native environment and adds Native API access to the web app.

 Compared to Cordova, Capacitor is a relatively new, ground up effort to build a modern native mobile runtime for cross-platform iOS, Android, and PWA apps.
 Capacitor was built by the team behind [Ionic Framework](https://ionicframework.com/) to provide an alternative to Cordova for this native runtime layer.
+You can read more about the [motivation for creating Capacitor](https://capacitorjs.com/docs/cordova) on the docs.

 Capacitor has backwards compatibility with many Cordova plugins so migration is [straightforward](https://capacitorjs.com/cordova).